 The response time of the X850E is excellent, resulting in only a short trail following moving objects.
 Some overshoot is present but this is a minor issue and helps to reduce blur.

 The X850E can play 24p movies from DVD and Blu-ray players and native streaming apps without judder.
-Movies playing from a 60p/60i source such as a cable/satellite box do present a small judder and people sensitive to judder may notice it.
+Movies playing from a 60p/60i source such as a cable/satellite box are also able to play smoothly without judder.

 To be able to display movies from 24p source without judder the 'Motionflow' option must be set to 'True Cinema' and 'CineMotion' set to 'high'.